wilsonliaows/docs/on-prem/setup.md

 6) Unzip the `cert.zip` file and move the contents (`cert.key` and `cert.pem`) to `<INSTALL_HOME>/conf` directory.
 It should be in the same folder as the sample `config.yml` file.

-## Next up, setting up connection profiles**

-After installing your agent on your machine, you will now need to configure your agent by [creating connection profiles](/on-prem/profile.md)
+7) After installing your agent on your machine, you will now need to configure your agent by [creating connection profiles](/on-prem/profile.md)